nosial/ncc/DOCUMENTATION.md

 ------------------------------------------------------------------------------------

-# Building NCC from source
+# Building ncc from source

-Building NCC from source is easy with very few requirements to start building.
+Building ncc from source is easy with very few requirements to start building.
 At the moment ncc can only be debugged or tested  by building a redistributable source and installing it.

 ## Requirements to build